 The analysis of the impacts of the FACE facility on environmental justice issues follows guidelines described in the CEQ's Environmental Justice Guidance Under the National Environmental Policy Act (CEQ 1997).
-The analysis method has three parts: (1) a description of the geographic distribution of low-income and minority populations in the affected area; (2) an assessment of whether construction and operations would produce impacts that are high and adverse; and (3) if impacts are high and adverse, a determination as to whether there are disproportionate impacts to minority and low-income populations.
+The analysis method has three parts: (1) a description of the geographic distribution of low-income and minority populations in the affected area; (2) an assessment of whether construction and operations would produce impacts that are high and b Includes 10 jobs classified as "other."

+adverse; and (3) if impacts are high and adverse, a determination as to whether there are disproportionate impacts to minority and low-income populations.